bbauska/W3Cx-3of5/README.md

 As input field values are considered as strings by JavaScript, using x.value = a.value + b.value would result in a string concatenation instead of an addition.
 That's why we use the valueAsNumber property.

-This is why we used the valueAsNumber property also introduced by HTML5 for some input fields such as <input type="range"> and <input type="number">, we also encountered the valueAsDate properties when we studied <input type="date">.
+This is why we used the valueAsNumber property also introduced by HTML5 for some input fields such as &lt;input type="range"&gt; and &lt;input type="number"&gt;, we also encountered the valueAsDate properties when we studied &lt;input type="date"&gt;.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-6-3">5.6.3 &lt;meter&gt;</h3>